dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.6.0 =
+* Fix: Social Sharing Meta Box not shown with update 3.5.9

 = 3.5.9 =
 * Fix: Better wording for gdpr complicance in its settings
 * Fix: Do not output any open graph tags if share options meta box is disabled